Motorcycle Carb Identification

 Down draft carbs are a style of constant velocity carburetor but are mounted on a downward angle.
 This type is used commonly on sportbikes.

 Most carburetor bodies or housings are stamped with an identification number.
 The carb brand or manufacturer is usually cast into the metal.
-Some of the more popular manufacturers are Hitachi, Mikuni and Keihin.
-There are also many smaller, aftermarket carb manufacturers.

 It is not common, but occasionally a motorcycle manufacturer will change carbs partway through a model year.
 Service and repair manuals will list one carb for VINs xxxx001 through xxx998 and a second carburetor for xxx999 through xx3000.
 In this case, carb identification becomes very important.

-Some possible reasons for this could be problems with a supplier or problems with the carb design itself that did not become apparent until production had already begun.
+Some possible reasons for this could be problems with a supplier or problems with the carb design itself, that did not become apparent until production had already begun.

-In addition to your bike's year, make and model, you should always bring the VIN with you when ordering parts.
-Also, if you know you need jets or a carb rebuid kit, get the number off the carburetor housing too.
+In addition to your bike’s year, make and model, you should always bring the VIN with you when ordering parts.

 Need more free ATV or motorcycle repair information?